jangler/oracles-randomizer/doc/plando.md

 ## `-- items --` (or any of the usual item section names)

-The distribution of items need not match the vanilla distribution, although due to technical limitations there may not be more rings than usual.
+The distribution of items need not match the vanilla distribution, although due to technical limitations there may not be more rings than usual, and there can be only one type of flute.
 Instances of items can be removed from the pool altogether by placing them in slots named `null`, although this does *not* apply to seed trees and rings.
 If there are fewer items in the pool than there are slots, the remainder are filled with Gasha Seeds.
 Spheres and divisions between progression items / keys / etc do not need to be specified.

 ## `-- dungeon entrances --`